theraw/The-World-Is-Yours/README.md

 ## KEEP IN MIND!
 1. You're trading perfomance for security.
 2. If your server provider does not have anti-ddos your IPTABLES will fail to keep the bans, and your server may be offline in cases of big attacks.
+3. This is not a free script that will do everything for you.
+Read Modules Documentations about how to use them.

 ## Contributors